decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 )
 ```

-Attach an entity to any player in the scene by passing their address in the `avatarId` field of the `AttachToAvatar` component.

-> Note: Entities attached to an avatar must stay within scene bounds to be rendered.
-If a player walks out of your scene, any attached entities stop being rendered until the player walks back in.
-Smart wearables don't have this limitation.
+When creating an `AttachToAvatar` component, you must pass an object with the following data:

+- `avatarId`: The ID of the player to attach to.
+This is the same as the player's Ethereum address, for those players connected with an Ethereum wallet.
+- `anchorPointId`: What anchor point on the avatar to attach the entity.

 The following anchor points are available on the player: